 The in-text citation in APA style appears within the body of the manuscript (or in the table & figure) and briefly identifies the cited work by its author and date of publication.
 This enables readers to locate the corresponding entry in the alphabetical reference list at the end of the manuscript.

-In-text citation can have two formats: parenthetical and narrative.
+In-text citations can have two formats: parenthetical and narrative.

 - Parenthetical Citation is used for paraphrased text and cites the author’s name and year at the end of the cited text, as part of parentheses.
 The citation shall include the last name of the author without any initials or first name, followed by the year the paper was published, (Last name, Year).